C. S. Lewis: Childhood

-In September 1913, Lewis enrolled at Malvern College, where he remained until the following June.
-He found the school socially competitive.
-After leaving Malvern, he studied privately with William T. Kirkpatrick, his father's old tutor and former headmaster of Lurgan College.
+In September 1913 Lewis enrolled at Malvern College, where he remained until the following June.
+He found the school socially competitive, and some of the fellow pupils of his house, such as Donald Hardman, had mixed feelings about him.
+Hardman later recalled:

+He was a bit of a rebel; he had a wonderful sense of humour and was a past master of mimicry.
+I think he took his work seriously, but nothing else; never took any interest in games and never played any so for as I can remember unless he had to. ...
+I met him in Oxford after the war and noticed he had changed, but was staggered to find him the author of The Screwtape Letters.
+When I knew him I can only describe him as a riotously amusing atheist.
+He really was pretty foul mouthed about it.

+After leaving Malvern he studied privately with William T. Kirkpatrick, his father's old tutor and former headmaster of Lurgan College.

-As a teenager, Lewis was wonderstruck by the songs and legends of what he called Northernness, the ancient literature of Scandinavia preserved in the Icelandic sagas.
+As a teenager Lewis was wonderstruck by the songs and legends of what he called Northernness, the ancient literature of Scandinavia preserved in the Icelandic sagas.
 These legends intensified an inner longing that he would later call "joy".
 He also grew to love nature; its beauty reminded him of the stories of the North, and the stories of the North reminded him of the beauties of nature.
 His teenage writings moved away from the tales of Boxen, and he began experimenting with different art forms such as epic poetry and opera to try to capture his new-found interest in Norse mythology and the natural world.

 Studying with Kirkpatrick ("The Great Knock", as Lewis afterward called him) instilled in him a love of Greek literature and mythology and sharpened his debate and reasoning skills.
 In 1916, Lewis was awarded a scholarship at University College, Oxford.